kosyakow/vungle-resources/English/Unity/combo-dev-guide.md

 // Fired when a Vungle ad finishes.
 This event is deprecated.
 Please use onAdFinishedEvent instead. public static event Action onAdEndedEvent;

+// Fired when Vungle ad playability changes. public static event Action<bool> adPlayableEvent;

-// Fired when a Vungle ad is cached and ready to be displayed public static event Action onCachedAdAvailableEvent;
+// Fired when a Vungle ad is cached and ready to be displayed
+// This event is deprecated.
+Please use adPlayableEvent instead.
+public static event Action onCachedAdAvailableEvent;

 // Fired when a Vungle video is dismissed and provides the time watched and total duration in that order.
-//This event is deprecated.
+// This event is deprecated.
 Please use onAdFinishedEvent instead.
 public static event Action<double,double> onAdViewedEvent;

 // Fired when the SDK sends a log event.